Me, my Barrel Wave Earrings and the art of Isamu Noguchi.

 Since then, I collaborated with BMA on my ‘Women of History’ Collection.

-My ‘Break the Glass Ceiling’ Collection sold out at the North Carolina Museum of Art.
+My ‘Break the Glass Ceiling’ Collection sold out several times at the North Carolina Museum of Art.

 My minimalist jewelry found its way to the Contemporary Art Museum in Raleigh, NC.

 And much of my work is now sold at the SCAD FASH Museum of Fashion + Film in Atlanta.